rscope-user/bro-scripts-for-tests/exfil-detection-framework/README.md

 ---------
 The Exfil framework contains four Bro scripts:

-1. **main.bro** - The script that drives the Exfil framework.
+1. **main.bro** - The script that drives the Exfil analyzer.
 You probably do not want to edit this file.
 2. **app-exfil-conn.bro** - The script that attaches the Exfil analyzer to connections.
-You will want to edit this file to choose which connections get monitored for file uploads.
-Note: Start small.
+You will want to edit the redefs exported by this script to choose which connections get monitored for file uploads. **Note:** Start small.
 If this script is attached to a lot of connections, it may negatively impact the amount of traffic your Bro sensor can process.
 3. **app-exfil-after-hours.bro** - This is a policy script that issues a Notice if a file upload is detected after the business hours of your organization.
-The business hours of your organization can be edited in this file.
+You will want to edit the redefs exported by this file to define the appropriate business hours of your organization.
 4. **__load__.bro** - This file allows the Exfil Framework to be loaded in Bro as a folder rather than each script individually.
 For instance if the framework files are located in a folder called "exfil_framework" the __load__.bro file allows you to add "@load exfil_framework/" to your local.bro and all the necessary files will be loaded when Bro starts.